dry-python/returns/README.md

     return 0 if guessed < thresshold else guessed
 ```

+The problem is that `_award_points_for_letters` is deeply nested.
-But, then you have to pass `thresshold` through the whole callstack,
+And then you have to pass `thresshold` through the whole callstack,
-including `calculate_points` and all other functions on the way.
+including `calculate_points` and all other functions that might be on the way.
 All of them will have to accept `thresshold` as a parameter!
 This is not useful at all!
 Large code bases will struggle a lot from this change.